Denis Johnson: Career

 Johnson came to prominence in 1992 with the short story collection Jesus' Son, which included vignettes originally published in The New Yorker, inspired by Isaac Babel's book Red Cavalry.
-The first story "Car Crash While Hitchhiking" was published in The Paris Review.
+The first story, "Car Crash While Hitchhiking", was published in The Paris Review.
 In a 2006 New York Times Book Review poll, Jesus' Son was voted one of the best works of American fiction published in the last 25 years.
 It has been variously described as: seminal, legendary, transcendent, a classic, and a masterpiece.
-It was adapted into the 1999 film of the same name, which starred Billy Crudup.
-Johnson has a cameo role in the film as a man who has been stabbed in the eye by his wife.
+It was adapted as a 1999 film of the same name, starring Billy Crudup.
+Johnson has a cameo as a man who has been stabbed in the eye by his wife.